 - Garlic: Garlic plays a big part in the overall taste of the risotto, so I use fresh garlic instead of garlic powder here.
 I recommend pressing the cloves through a garlic press, but you can finely mince them if you prefer.

-- Lemon Juice: You will need about two tablespoons of lemon juice for this dish.
+- Lemon Juice: You will need about two tablespoons of fresh lemon juice.

-- Asparagus: The asparagus is optional, but if you decide to use it, I recommend using thinner asparagus rather than large thick stalks.
+- Asparagus: I recommend using thinner asparagus rather than large thick stalks.
 Trim or break away the tough ends, and cut the remaining tender pieces into 1 to 2-inch sections.

 - Parmesan: Delicious freshly grated parmesan cheese packs a lot of flavor.